A spacewalk has been canceled after a leak was discovered on a Soyuz capsule

 A planned spacewalk by two Russian cosmonauts has been called off after ground teams noticed a significant leak from one of the spacecraft docked at the orbiting International Space Station.

-The leak appeared to originate from the Russian Soyuz spacecraft, spewing an unknown substance into space for several hours.
+The leak originated from the Russian Soyuz spacecraft, spewing a liquid into space for several hours.
+NASA later said the liquid was coolant.

 During their spacewalk, cosmonauts Sergey Prokopyev and Dmitri Petelin were scheduled to move a radiator from an older Russian module to a newer science module that arrived at the station last summer.
 The spacewalk was called off at the last minute — while the duo were suited up and in the space station's airlock — after ground teams discovered the leak.